-Lots and lots of snow is headed our way this weekend, and what better way to enjoy some inclement weather than to sled down some freshly snowed-upon hills?
+A decent amount of snow is headed our way for the close of February, and what better way to enjoy some actual winter weather than to sled down some freshly snowed-upon hills?
 Boston’s multitude of public parks means that there are plenty of options for picking the best hill for sledding.

 1. Flagstaff Hill, Boston Common